masalatimothy/recipe-main-page/README.md

 ### What I learned

-This project helped me to get more experience on design as a beginer, and learning some news techniques working on tables, media query and so on
+This project helped me to get more experience on design as a beginer, building a responsive design using media query, and learning some news techniques working on tables, media query and so on

 ### Continued development